pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

 The previous section describes what to do if you have a private key and want to sign something.
 If you have a public key, a message, and a signature, you can check that the public key genuinely was used to sign that specific message.
-You also need to know which signing algorithm was used, usually these are pre- arranged for a given protocol, though it's also possible to include this metadata with the message:
+You also need to know which signing algorithm was used, usually these are prearranged for a given protocol, though it's also possible to include this metadata with the message:

 .. doctest::

     >>> verifier = public_key.verifier(
-    ...     signature
+    ...     signature,
     ...     padding.PSS(
     ...         mgf=padding.MGF1(hashes.SHA256()),
     ...         salt_length=padding.PSS.MAX_LENGTH